industrial-optimization-group/DESDEO/docs/explanation/solvers.md

-How these interfaces work in general is explained in the section [Solver interfaces](#solver-interfaces), while a couple of examples on how to use the solvers are given in the section[Solver examples](#solver-examples).
+How these interfaces work in general is explained in the section [Solver interfaces](#solver-interfaces), while a couple of examples on how to use the solvers are given in the section [Solver examples](#solver-examples).

 ## Solver interfaces

-The solver interfaces make rely internally heavily on the evaluators discussed in the section [Parsing and evaluating](./parsing_and_evaluating.md).
+The solver interfaces rely internally heavily on the evaluators discussed in the section [Parsing and evaluating](./parsing_and_evaluating.md).
 It is the evaluators that make sure the `Problem` being solved is in a format that can be evaluated by a solver.
-The job of the solver interfaces discussed here are in charge of making sure that when a solver evaluates a problem, the information from the solver is passed to the evaluator in a correct format, and that the output of the solver is then processed in a way that it can be utilized elsewhere in DESDEO.
+The solver interfaces discussed here are in charge of making sure that when an outside solver evaluates a problem, the information from the solver is passed to the evaluator in a correct format, and that the output of the solver is then processed in a way that it can be utilized elsewhere in DESDEO.
+The interfaces also pass information from DESDEO to solvers in a compatible format.
 To put it simply, the solver interfaces are translators between the evaluators in DESDEO and the solvers found outside of DESDEO.

 ## Solver examples